fduncanh/UxPlay/README.txt

 rotations; these image transforms are carried out after any **-f** transforms.

-**-m** generates a random MAC address to use instead of the true hardware MAC number of the computer's network card.
-(Different server_name, MAC addresses, and network ports are needed for each running uxplay if you attempt to run two instances of uxplay on the same computer.)
+**-m \[mac\]** changes the MAC address (Device ID) used by UxPlay (default is to use the true hardware MAC address reported by the host computer's network card).
+(Different server_name, MAC addresses, and network ports are needed for each running uxplay if you attempt to run more than one instance of uxplay on the same computer.)
+If \[mac\] (in form xx:xx:xx:xx:xx:xx, 6 hex octets) is not given, a random MAC address is generated.
 If UxPlay fails to find the true MAC address of a network card, (more specifically, the MAC address used by the first active network interface detected) a random MAC address will be used even if option **-m** was not specified.
 (Note that a random MAC address will be